Post Docs/Residents/Fellows

 Postdoctoral Fellow

-Dr. Pratscher is a postdoctoral fellow in an integrative and multidisciplinary pain and aging research training program at the University of Florida.
+Dr. Pratscher is a Research Assistant Professor in an integrative and multidisciplinary pain and aging research training program at the University of Florida.
 He is interested in examining the effectiveness and mechanisms of action of various mind-body and integrative interventions to improve health, vitality, stress, chronic pain, aging, and well-being.
 Dr. Pratscher is particularly drawn to psychedelic-assisted therapies and breathwork and how both can alter consciousness and support the body’s natural ability to heal.

 Postdoctoral Fellow